Updated: November 24, 2023

-Holiday bazaars are starting to show up everywhere, and stores are already advertising their yuletide promos and sale schedules.
+Holiday bazaars are everywhere, and stores already advertise their Yuletide promos and sale schedules.

-With so many things that we need and want to buy for ourselves, for our family and for our friends, how do we make sure that we don’t go over our budget?
+With so many things that we need and want to buy for ourselves, our family, and our friends, how do we ensure we don’t go over our budget?

-Below are some simple tips on how to maximize your cash and get the best you can afford this coming Christmas season.
+Below are some simple tips on maximizing your cash and getting the best you can afford this coming Christmas season.

 Make a Shopping List